JamesGreenaway/craftcms/README.md

     --providers.file.watch=true
     ```

-1. Now, we need to edit our `docker-compose.yml` file for Craft.
+1. Now, we need to edit our `craft` service.
 Add the following flags to the `labels` configuration option:

     ```
     - traefik.http.routers.example-craft1-secure.tls=true